Family Based Immigration

 Other family members

-- First Preference: Unmarried children over the age of 21 of US citizens.
+- First Preference: (F1) Unmarried son and daughters of US citizens.

-- Third Preference: Married children of US citizens.
+- Third Preference: (F3) Married Sons and Daughters of U.S. Citizens:

 Frequently Asked Questions